eliranwong/letmedoit/README.md

 # Features

-myHand is an advanced AI assistant that brings a wide range of powerful features to enhance your virtual assistance experience.
-Here are some key features of myHand:
+MyHand is an advanced AI assistant that brings a wide range of powerful features to enhance your virtual assistance experience.
+Here are some key features of MyHand:

 * Open source